Keith-S-Thompson/fizzbuzz-polyglot/README.md

 `fizzbuzz.b` is not tested with an actual B compiler; see that file for details.

-As of Thu 2016-12-01, all tests but one pass on Ubuntu 16.10.
-`fizzbuzz.sh6` fails due to a problem with the external `goto` command.
+`fizzbuzz.sh6` failed due to a problem with the external `goto` command.
 I'm in touch with the maintainer to (I hope) get a fix for this.
 See the `sh6-bug` subdirectory for details.
+(For now I've worked around this problem by using `osh` rather than `sh6`. `osh` is an enhanced implementation of `sh6` that has `goto` as a built-in command.)

 The [Whitespace web page](http://compsoc.dur.ac.uk/whitespace/) is currently down, so I'm using the Perl implementation from